Last Updated: 2019-01-21 (Added story by Tangerine-Alert)

 …and when I say a “major focus”, I don’t mean “very important to the plot” or “Harry Potter uses some tricks to win emancipation” or some other recurring trope.
 I mean stories where the politics, nature, or history of wizarding governance are a significant portion of what the story is “about” rather than just being a well-developed means to an end.

 Bear in mind that I don’t actively seek out these sorts of fics, so I welcome suggestions for stories I might have missed.
 Also, I’m not particularly pleased with how this post came out, stylistically, but I don’t want to give this the whole “essay that you’re being marked on” treatment, so please excuse any writing that doesn’t flow as naturally as usual.

 - Length: 174,577 words

 - Have you ever wanted to read a “Harry Potter lays the legal smackdown on the wizarding government” fic that was actually good?
 If so, this is the fic for you.

-- The story begins when on the train ride home after Voldemort’s return, Harry’s frustration with the ministry is draws an off-handed “There’s not a lot you can do about it mate, not unless someone dies and makes you King,” from Ron, which prompts Harry and Hermione to realize that there might actually be an authority higher than the corrupt wizarding government to appeal to.
+- The story begins when, on the train ride home after Voldemort’s return, Harry’s frustration with the ministry draws an off-handed “There’s not a lot you can do about it mate, not unless someone dies and makes you King,” from Ron.
+This prompts Harry and Hermione to realize that there might actually be an authority higher than the corrupt wizarding government to appeal to.

 - Given that the slight change in events allowed Harry to get advance warning of his upcoming trial, it’s very clear that the only reason the wizarding government isn’t in danger of corrective actions for “gross violations” up to and including complete dissolution of the Ministry of Magic is that the Crown has been unaware of the violations.